1oly/AeroAcoustics.jl/README.md

 The output can be produced in narrow-band, 1/3rd or 1/12th octave bands.

 ## Installation
-First install [julia](http://julialang.org) and start julia in a terminal, [VS code](https://www.julia-vscode.org), [Jupyter](https://github.com/JuliaLang/IJulia.jl) or another application that can run julia.
+First install [Julia](http://julialang.org) and start Julia in a terminal, [VS code](https://www.julia-vscode.org), [Jupyter](https://github.com/JuliaLang/IJulia.jl) or another application that can run Julia.
 This package is registered and can be installed with

 ```
 pkg> add AeroAcoustics